 The perfect time to visit is the early opening hours in the morning.
 This is because of the beautiful scenery of the lake and the areas around it during sunrise, as well as the image of the mountains covered in the morning fog.
 It is also recommended to visit the temples during the night when the decorative lights are lit as you can see the beautiful reflection of the two temples on the lake.

 What’s Inside the Wat Jong Kham and Wat Jong Klang Temples?

-Other than the exterior design and decorations, there are beautiful woodcrafts and the glass painting as mentioned earlier.
-In addition to these items, you can see some writings in Burmese language, left by the people who built the temples.
+Other than the exterior design and decorations, there are beautiful woodcrafts and glass paintings as mentioned earlier.
+In addition to these items, you can see some writings in the Burmese language, left by the people who built the temples.

 |Every Day||6:00 – 18:00|